PlatformTime/platformtimebasic/README.md

   Status - Live status of the train trip.
 Applicable train trip statuses:

-    On Time - Train is running on time and should depart the station with four minutes of the scheduled time.
+    On Time - Train is running on time and should depart the station with six minutes of the scheduled time.
+      (note: this is in accordance with the FRC standard for delayed trains.)

-    Delayed (min) - Train is delayed more than four minutes.
+    Delayed (min) - Train is delayed six minutes or more.
 In some cases, a service alert may be issued detailing the reason for the delay.

     Enroute - Train is traveling to the selected station next.